Spank-O-Matic is an Orgasm Alley Special Interest Site

 I am considering the Spank-O-Matic and the Robospanker.
 Why should I buy the Spank-O-Matic?

 The Spank-O-Matic has some serious advantages over the Robospanker.
 Check out the Video Comparison section and you'll note that the system is smartly designed to be easy to adjust in every way.
 The SOM II is vastly more adjustable... infinite height and angle.
 Is your target ass exactly 10" off the floor?
 Mine neither!
 You're not limited to three levels of spanking power, but an infinite adjustment... and you can change power instantly and at any time from the hand control instead of stopping to fiddle around in the guts of the machine.
 The SOM II can spank faster and slower, harder and softer.
 The SOM II hand control includes a computer that can take control of your spanking with eight automatic modes, or you can manually operate the machine as a push-to-spank system.
 In contrast, with the Robospanker, you push a button and it starts to spank every so often.
 Period.
-Every SOM II system locks down as a rigid system, ready to spank with fully efficiency, while the Robospanker teeters about on it's single wobbly extending leg.
+Every SOM II system locks down as a rigid system, ready to spank with fully efficiency, while the Robospanker teeters about on it's single wobbly extending leg (note: Robospanker has quietly added a small screw that limits this teetering, but it remains inferior to the rigid SOM stands).
 Finally, the accessories available for the Spank-O-Matic kick butt: the Automater to move the strike spot during your session, a highly functional bench, and a wide range of end effectors.
 I used to offer my effectors for the Robospanker, but discovered that they were all too heavy for their rubberband to power effectively.
 There is no area in which the Robospanker is a better spanker.
 Not one.

 Is a compressor unsafe to use in a bedroom with the SOM II?

-An air compressor takes in room air, compresses it mechanically into the tank, and releases it at a higher pressure through the SOM II's exhaust vent.
+An air compressor takes in room air, compresses it mechanically into the tank, and releases that exact same air at a higher pressure through the SOM II's exhaust vent.
 This process does not mysteriously poison either the air that goes through the compressor or the room air more generally.
-Robospanker's claims are untrue fabrications.
+Robospanker's claims are simply untrue.

 What health risks are associated with the compressor-operated SOM II?

-If you use it too frequently and too hard, you definitely risk leatherbutt ;) This is another Robospanker fabrication, one not even supported by their own link to a division of Parker selling industrial air filtration equipment.
+If you use it too frequently and too hard, you will definitely suffer persistent bruising with risk of leatherbutt ;) This is another Robospanker fabrication, one not even supported by their own link to a division of Parker selling industrial air filtration equipment.
 Nothing on this page has anything to do with consumer air compressor use.
 There are no known risks associated with using an air compressor to power a pneumatic cylinder.
 None.

 Aren't compressors noisy?